Sure Dividend

 Altria is a tobacco stock that sells cigarettes, chewing tobacco, cigars, e-cigarettes, and more under a variety of brands, including Marlboro, Skoal, and Copenhagen, among others.

-The decline in the U.S. smoking rate continues, though it has recently recovered some.
-In response to the negative long-term trend, Altria has invested heavily in new products that appeal to changing consumer preferences.
+This is a period of transition for Altria.
+The decline in the U.S. smoking rate continues.
+In response, Altria has invested heavily in new products that appeal to changing consumer preferences, as the smoke-free category continues to grow.

 Click here to download our most recent Sure Analysis report on Altria (preview of page 1 of 3 shown below):